-- 1. Appropriate Use of Technology Resources.
-SULC provides innovative technology resources, including the Internet, to support the pursuit of educational excellence by its students.
-Within the school environment, these resources are to be used to conduct research, support classroom activities, and to engage in self-discovery activities that are consistent with educational goals and mission of the school. - Uses that might be acceptable on a user's private, personal account on another system may not be acceptable on this system because of its limited educational purpose. - 2.
-Use of Technology Resources-A Privilege, Not a Right.
-The use of technology resources at SULC is a privilege, not a right.
+- Maintain the integrity, confidentiality, and security of all systems and data. - Respect intellectual property and privacy rights. - Adhere to all applicable federal and state laws, as well as SULC policies. - 2.
+Use of Technology Resources a Privilege, Not a Right: The use of technology resources at SULC is a privilege, not a right.
 Users who fail to adhere to the terms of the Acceptable Use Policy face cancellation of access privileges as well as disciplinary or legal action. - 3.
-Unacceptable Uses.
-SULC seeks to protect the civil, personal, and property rights of those individuals using school technology resources and regards the following technology use as unacceptable.
+Use of Technology Resources: SULC Technology Resources may be utilized by SULC students, faculty, staff, and individuals authorized by SULC Administrative Management for SULC business and academic purposes. - 4.
+Unacceptable Uses: SULC seeks to protect the civil, personal, and property rights of those individuals using school technology resources and regards the following technology use as unacceptable:

-Accessing Information That Does Not Support Educational Purposes
+Accessing Information Which Does Not Support Educational Purposes:

-- Sexually explicit adult sites; hate sites that promote racism sexism or hatred based on religion, ethnic origin, sexual orientation; sites that promote violence or illegal activity; sites that provide sale of term papers, book reports, or other types of school work - Chat rooms unless specific, written approval has been granted.
+- Sexually explicit adult sites, hate sites sites that promote racism, sexism, or hatred based on religion, ethnic origin, or sexual orientation, sites that promote violence or illegal activities, sites that provide or sell term papers, book reports, or other types of schoolwork. - Utilizing Technology Resources for personal use.